secwexen/aapp-mart/ROADMAP.md

 This document outlines the planned evolution of **AAPP-MART** as an open-source research and security simulation platform.
 The roadmap focuses on improving attack path prediction, red-team simulation capabilities, observability, and developer extensibility.

-The roadmap is not fixed; priorities may evolve based on community feedback, research outcomes, and contributions.

 ## Short Term (Next Releases)

 ### Core Engine Improvements